siebraun/315-final/README.md

 ## credits

+### Sierra

-Site structure and routing by Sierra.
+Site structure and routing
+Navigation and footer styling